Thaddeus Matthews: Career

 Born April 1, 1957 in Memphis, Tennessee, Matthews gained popularity in December 2017 after a Facebook livestream where he went on a vulgar rant on cursing in religion.
 In 2018, he was featured in an episode of Tosh.0.
-An Instagram video of his, titled "I Don't Give a Shit Saturday", was sampled by Madlib for the song "Situations" in his collaboration album with Freddie Gibbs, Bandana.
+An Instagram video of his, titled "I Don't Give a Shit Saturday", was sampled for the song "Situations" on the album Bandana by Freddie Gibbs & Madlib.

 Controversy

-In 2016, he was accused by a woman of harassing her, to which he responded by saying she was lying.
+In 2016, Matthews was accused by a woman of harassing her, to which he responded by saying she was lying.
 That same year, he was arrested for harassment after he posted nude photos of himself to a blog.

 In 2019, Matthews received criticism after holding a twerking contest at his church.
-That same year, he got into a screaming match with singer and television personality K. Michelle.
-He also made homophobic remarks towards Davin Clemons, Memphis' first openly LGBT councilmember.
+That same year, he got into an argument with singer and television personality K. Michelle.
+He also made homophobic remarks towards Davin Clemons, an LGBTQ police officer who ran for Memphis City Council.

-In 2022, Matthews turned himself into the Memphis Police Department for using social media for sexual harassment and violating a restraining order placed by his girlfriend.
+In 2022, Matthews turned himself into the Memphis Police Department after using social media for sexual harassment, a violation of a restraining order placed by an ex-girlfriend.

 Death

-Matthews died from congestive heart failure on February 24, 2025, at the age of 67.
+Matthews died on February 24, 2025, aged 67, from congestive heart failure.